 The faces behind our service

 To work with the students directly, we rely on the energy and dedication of our AmeriCorps members-a diverse group of educated, young adults who serve full-time for 11 months in City Year's partner schools to provide extra support for students, teachers, and the school.

 Being a corps member is a lot of work, and it's not for everyone.
 That's why our recruitment process is highly selective.
 We want to ensure we're giving the right support to students from those best suited to give it.
 We look for more than just passion.
 We look for energized, driven, and approachable leaders who can support their students while serving as a "near-peer" role model-someone closer in age that students can look up to.
 The age element of the relationship is important; because we've found that students are more willing to trust and confide in someone they feel like they can better relate to.
 This is also why we look for corps members who come from the same communities as our students, because stronger relationships can be built and a bigger impact can be made.

 Reaching the right student, with the right support can be the difference in whether they graduate or drop out of school.

 How it all comes together

-While education is one of our main focuses at City Year, our corps members’ involvement goes far beyond academic support, because the students we work with face more than just academic challenges.
+While education is one of our main focuses at City Year, our AmeriCorps members’ involvement goes far beyond academic support, because the students we work with face more than just academic challenges.
 They often face emotional and social challenges, too.
-And it’s through helping them develop the skills they need to face these things head on that our corps members are able to make such an impact in their students’ lives.
+And it’s through helping them develop the skills they need to face these things head on that our AmeriCorps members are able to make such an impact in their students’ lives.